aarneranta/chalmers-advanced-python/labs/lab3/lab3.md

 ```
 $ mkdir tram/templates/tram/images
 ```
-Then copy the Wikipedia tram network image `wikipedia_gbg_tramnet.svg` there so that you can view the pages by running the server again,
+Then copy the Wikipedia tram network image `wikipedia_gbg_tramnet.svg` (also under `files`) there so that you can view the pages by running the server again,
 ```
 $ python manage.py runserver
 ```